 No one has favorited this theater yet

-Located in the Borough of Haringey, a district in the north of London.
+Located in the Borough of Haringey, a district in the north of London to the south of Wood Green.
 The Ritz Cinema was one of several cinemas (usually named Ritz) that were designed by Major W.J.
 King.
 It opened on 30th December 1935 with Clark Gable in “China Seas” and Ricardo Cortez in “Sing Me A Love Song” and was built for and operated by Associated British Cinemas(ABC).

-It was re-named ABC from 9th October 1961 and was eqiupped with a Todd-AO size screen and 70mm projection equipment. was closed on 11th June 1977 for conversion into a triple screen cinema.
-ABC 1,2,3 opened on 29th September 1977 with 625 seats in the former circle (extended slighty forward) and 417 & 316 seating in the two screen in the former stalls.
+It was re-named ABC from 9th October 1961 and was equipped with a Todd-AO size screen and 70mm projection equipment.
+It was closed on 11th June 1977 for conversion into a triple screen cinema.
+ABC 1,2,3 opened on 29th September 1977 with 625 seats in the former circle (extended slightly forward) and 417 & 316 seating in the two screen in the former stalls.
 In 1986 it was renamed Cannon when the Cannon Group took control of ABC/EMI.

-From 17th July 1988 it was taken over by the independent Coronet Cinemas chain and was re-named Coronet Cinema.
+From 17th July 1988 it was taken over by the independent Panton Films chain and was re-named Coronet Cinema.

 The land was owned by London Transport and they needed to demolish the 1930’s bus station and build a new one.
 The Coronet Cinema was closed on 25th March 1999 with "Patch Adams", "This Year’s Love" and "Urban Legend".
 It was demolished in August 1999.

 Just login to your account and subscribe to this theater.